 The pituitary gland and the hypothalamus are located in the brain and may fail if there is some kind of tumor, inflammation, or injury.

 Addison’s disease may also appear in dogs who have received medication for Cushing’s disease, which results in the adrenal glad overproducing hormones.
 Medications for Cushing’s disease suppress the overproduction, but in some cases can be too effective and cause an underproduction of hormones.

 Also, a dog who has received treatment with steroid medication and abruptly stops may develop Addison’s disease.

 Treatment For Addison’s Disease In Dogs

 In the case of an Addisonian crisis where a dog has collapsed, treatment is a medical emergency.
 This requires hospitalization and intensive therapy.
-Intravenous fluid will likely be given to replace deficiencies, and corrective hormone supplements will be given.
+The veterinarian will likely give the dog intravenous fluid to replace deficiencies, followed by corrective hormone supplements.

 Does your dog suffer from Addison’s disease?
 What kinds of treatments do you use?
 Let us know in the comments below!